SombreroElGringo/photobooth/README.md

 [photobooth type="top" default_overlay="overlay_top.png"]
 ```

-If needed you can use `multiple times` the `shortcode` on your page a `unique id` is generated for each shortcode.
+If needed you can use `multiple times` the `shortcode` on your page.
+A `unique id` is generated for each shortcode.

 ```
 [photobooth type="top" default_overlay="overlay_top.png"]